rancher-sandbox/rancher-desktop/README.md

 ### Windows and macOS

-Each commit triggers a GitHub actions run that results in application bundles (`.exes`, `.dmgs`) being uploaded as artifacts.
-This can be useful if you want to test the latest build of Rancher Desktop as it comes out of the build system.
-You can download these artifacts from the Summary page of completed actions.
+Each commit triggers a GitHub Actions run that results in application bundles (`.exe`s and `.dmg`s) being uploaded as artifacts.
+This can be useful if you want to test the latest build of Rancher Desktop as built by the build system.
+You can download these artifacts from the Summary page of completed `package` actions.

 ### Linux

 Like with Windows and macOS, Linux builds of Rancher Desktop are made from each commit.
-However, only part of the process is done by GitHub Actions.
+However on Linux, only part of the process is done by GitHub Actions.
 The final part of it is done by [Open Build Service][OBS].

 There are two channels of the Rancher Desktop repositories: `dev` and `stable`.
-`stable` is the channel that most users use - it serves only released versions of Rancher Desktop. `dev` is the channel that we are interested in here: it contains builds created from the latest commit made on the `main` branch, and on any branches that match the format `release-*`.
+`stable` is the channel that most users use.
+It is the one that users are instructed to add in the official [documentation][docs], and the one that contains builds that are created from official releases. `dev` is the channel that we are interested in here: it contains builds created from the latest commit made on the `main` branch, and on any branches that match the format `release-*`.
 To learn how to install the development repositories, see below.

-One more important note on the format of the versions of Rancher Desktop available from the `dev` repositories: The versions are in the format:
+When using the `dev` repositories, it is important to understand the format of the versions of Rancher Desktop available from the `dev` repositories.
+The versions are in the format:

 ```
 <priority>.<branch>.<commit>